-You can apply for a Building Permit from Council’s Municipal Building Surveyor or a private building surveyor.
+You can apply for a Building Permit from our municipal building surveyor or from a private building surveyor.

-Most Building Permits issued for works in Boroondara are issued by private building surveyors.
+Most Building Permits in Boroondara are issued by private building surveyors.

 Role of private building surveyors

-- siting the building, including heights, set backs, overlooking and overshadowing
+- assess siting matters for the building, including height, set backs, overlooking and overshadowing

-- enforcement action on breaches of the Building Permit that they have issued
+- take action on breaches of Building Permits

-- issuing Occupancy Permits and/or Certificates of Final Inspection.
+- issue Occupancy Permits and/or Certificates of Final Inspection.